 The origins of this assumption are unclear.
-One source may lie in perceptions of equity: that is, giving appropriate materials to initially lower-performing students reflects lower expectations.
+One source may lie in perceptions of equity.
+That is, giving appropriate materials to initially lower performing students reflects lower expectations.
 A related perspective is that, if students are pushed, they will rise to the occasion and read harder material.
-This latter perspective is evident in the recommendation of stretch texts within the Common Core State Standards (CCSS) (NGACBP & CSSO, 2010).
+This latter perspective is evident in the recommendation of stretch texts within the Common Core State Standards (CCSS Initiative, 2010).
 The existing research, however, points in the opposite direction.
-When texts are too difficult for students, their comprehension suffers (Mesmer & Hiebert, in press), and their attention to the task declines as well (Gambrell, Wilson, & Gantt, 1981).
-For beginning readers who don't have the self-teaching strategies required to generalize knowledge (Share, 1995), instructional time spent in reading texts where few words are known can be particularly futile (Johnston, 2000).
+When texts are too difficult for students, their comprehension suffers (Mesmer & Hiebert, 2011).
+Their attention to the task declines as well (Gambrell, Wilson, & Gantt, 1981).
+For beginning readers who don't have the self-teaching strategies required to generalize knowledge (Share, 1995), instructional time spent in texts where few words are known can be particularly futile (Johnston, 2000).

 Esquith (2004) raises another possibility for the "all on the same page" mandate: the lack of preparation and knowledge among beginning teachers.
-Given that the most inexperienced teachers typically are assigned to teach in inner-city schools with high concentrations of low-income students who often experience challenges in reading development, this edict is often enforced in these settings.
-After describing the recognition of administrators that one size does not fit all, Esquith states: "These officials have pointed out to me that for many of our young teachers, a carefully scripted series of reading lessons will help, as the teachers are new and don't know what to do" (p.
+Given that the most inexperienced teachers typically teach children in inner-city schools, this edict is often enforced in these settings.
+After describing the recognition of administrators that one size does not fit all, Esquith states: "these officials have pointed out to me that for many of our young teachers, a carefully scripted series of reading lessons will help, as the teachers are new and don't know what to do."
+(Esquith, 2004, p.
 38).

-Developing an Integrated Model of the Words in Texts
+Developing an Integrated Model of Text

-Typically, a review of research ends with a call for more research, and this one is no exception, calling for research that can lead to the development of a model of text that integrates the word-level features in the three types of beginning reading texts of the past 50 years: high-frequency, phonetically regular, and meaningful or engaging.
-As this article has shown, each change in texts over the years has focused on one of these three types of words.
+Typically, a review of research ends with a call for more research, and this one is no exception, calling for research that can lead to the development of a model of text that integrates the word-level features in the three types of beginning reading texts of the past 50 years.

+As this article has shown, each change in texts over the years has focused on a single text feature.
 When each text type was introduced as an innovative reform, it was viewed as a competitor for the existing or previous text types.
-In actuality, all three of these elements, combined with elements related to syntax, discourse/genre, and program, require consideration in a comprehensive model of text for beginning readers (Hiebert, 1999; Mesmer, Cunningham, & Hiebert, 2012).
-Indeed, evidence shows that all three features of words-meaningfulness, frequency, and grapho-phonemic-morphemic structures-influence the speed with which words are recognized and the number of repetitions required to learn a word, and that these variables interact with one another (Laxon et al., 2002; Martinet et al., 2004).
+In actuality, all three of these elements, together with elements related to syntax, discourse/genre, and program, require consideration in a comprehensive model of text for beginning readers (Mesmer, Cunningham, & Hiebert, 2010).
+An overview of the word-level component of this comprehensive model illustrates both the complexity of beginning texts and also the integration of perspectives that have often been treated separately in the design of texts.